 * AllElectionsAreSeriousBusiness: The plotline in which Randy ran for his father's open spot on the bench got so corny that it even featured a television crew appearing as Randy's opponent ''filed his intent to run''.

-* ArtifactTitle: Judge Parker was phased out of the strip in the 1960s, though sometime after Wilson took over, he began having Alan Parker check in from time to time.
+* ArtifactTitle: Alan Parker was phased out of the strip in the 1960s, though sometime after Wilson took over, he began having the character check in from time to time.
 A 2006 storyline featured the Judge retiring, while his son, Randy Parker, still a regular in the cast, won his seat on the bench.
 While Randy is not the ''main'' character, the title is at least accurate again.

 * BattleButler: Cedric, who worked for Rachel, whom Neddy moved in with to go to school in Paris.
 Despite being a one-shot temporary character, he proved to be handy when Abbey and Neddy dealt with some french punks.